aedart/athenaeum/docs/archive/current/dto/populate.md

 # Populate

 To populating your DTO with data, provide the constructor with an array or use the `populate()` method.
+Alternatively, you can also populate a DTO from a JSON string.

 ::: tip Note
 Getters and setter methods are automatically invoked for each property, if available.